sakesfar/kernel_module_watcher/README.md

   `bitbake-layers add-layer ../meta-custom`
 6. `mkdir -p ../meta-custom/recipes-kernel/watchpoint/files`
 7. Copy `watchpoint.c` and `Makefile` into `../files`.     `cp /path/to/watchpoint.c /path/to/Makefile ../meta-custom/recipes-kernel/watchpoint/files/`
+8. Add/copy `watchpoint_0.1.bb` to `../meta-custom/recipes-kernel/watchpoint`
+9. Delete content of `Makefile` and insert there content from `Makefile_yocto.txt`.
+We use slightly different _Makefile_ while building for _Yocto_
-8. Build only kernel module : `bitbake watchpoint`
+10. Build only kernel module : `bitbake watchpoint`